peteroupc/peteroupc.github.io/bernsupp.md

 so that the algorithm would simulate _f_(_&lambda;_) = _P1_ / _P01_.
 Observe that the _&lambda;_<sup>_r_</sup>\*(1&minus;_&lambda;_)<sup>_r_</sup> cancels out in the division.
 Thus, we could replace the input coin with unbiased random bits and still simulate _f_(_&lambda;_); the _&lambda;_<sup>_r_</sup>\*(1&minus;_&lambda;_)<sup>_r_</sup> above would then be (1/2)<sup>2\*_r_</sup>.

 While this algorithm is coin-flip-efficient, it is not believed to be an optimal factory, at least not without more work.
-In particular, a bigger savings of input coin flips could occur if _f_(_&lambda;_) maps the interval _J_ to a small range of values, so that the algorithm could, for example, generate a uniform random variate greater than 0 and less than 1 using unbiased random bits and see whether that variate lies outside that range of values &mdash; and thus produce a sample from _f_(_&lambda;_) without flipping the input coin again.
+In particular, a bigger savings of input coin flips could occur if _f_(_&lambda;_) maps each value _a_ or greater and _b_ or less to a small range of values, so that the algorithm could, for example, generate a uniform random variate greater than 0 and less than 1 using unbiased random bits and see whether that variate lies outside that range of values &mdash; and thus produce a sample from _f_(_&lambda;_) without flipping the input coin again.

 <small><sup>&dagger;</sup> For example, by translating the number to input bits via Pae's entropy-preserving binarization (Pae 2018\)[^29].
 But correctness might depend on how this is done; after all, the number of coin flips per sample must equal or exceed the entropy bound for every _&lambda;_.</small>